gonkmetrics/gonkmetrics.github.io/_posts/2022-03-28-frontend-basic-jsp4.md

 A *for* loop may be used to select from an array of cookies, as multiple cookies may be used in a domain.

 <br>
 As the below diagram shows, cookies are stored locally for use by the servlet when responding to client requests.
-Any data (*fruit* in diagram) can be saved to the cookie.
+Any data (*fruit* in diagram) can be saved to the cookie.<br>
 <img src="https://raw.githubusercontent.com/gonkmetrics/gonkmetrics.github.io/main/_posts/_img/jsp2.png" style="display: block; margin-left: auto; margin-right: auto;"><br>

+The cookie object supports the following methods:
 >Methods for cookie object:
 >>setPath():
 <br>Assigns path for cookie on server.